PICATINNY ARSENAL (USARMY)

 Mid-Valley Groundwater: This area consists of groundwater contaminated with VOCs and explosives over a large area south of Picatinny Lake.
 The remedy, selected in the site’s September 2012 ROD includes treating the source area in bedrock with emulsified vegetable oil, a carbon substrate, and monitored natural attenuation and LUCs for the balance of the VOC and explosive contaminated groundwater.
 Monitoring for the site is ongoing.

 3-Site Group: This area includes Site 118, Site 131, and Site 149, which consist of soils contaminated with heavy metals and polycyclic aromatic hydrocarbons (PAHs).
 The final Proposed Plan for the site was issued on August 28, 2014, proposing excavation and land use controls.
-The Army/EPA are currently finishing a Record of Decision for the Site.
+The Army/EPA signed a Record of Decision for the site in 2017, and cleanup work was completed in the spring of 2018.
+The Army/EPA are currently finishing an Explanation of Significant Difference and a Remedial Action Completion Report for the site.
+The remedy involved the excavation of a total of 510.61 tons of soil which was disposed of off-site.

 Lakes Group: This area consists of Lake Denmark and the EOD Pond.
 Sampling of the water bodiesrevealed high levels of mercury in fish tissue.
 The Proposed Plan for EOD Pond and Lake Denmark, which plans for a continuance of Land Use Controls to limit fish consumption and other exposures, was issued in April of 2017.
 A ROD is forthcoming..